 When you take your class, your instructor/course provider will need the ID number assigned to you.
 You will need to provide your instructor with your name (as it was entered into the online Sportsman Licensing System) as well as your month and day of birth.

 Within a week of completing your course and passing your exam, you should be able to purchase your certificate from your home computer by going to the Online Sportsman Licensing system.
-The fee for the Safe Boating Certificate or Certificate of Personal Watercraft Operation is $50.00.
+The fee for the Certificate of Personal Watercraft Operation is $50.00.

 If you have already completed a Boating Safety Course, but not yet purchased your certificate: